mspass-team/mspass/docs/source/user_manual/introduction.rst

 -   Few seismologists have strong expertise in modern information technology.
     Furthermore, installing a software package can prove challenging today on a desktop on which you may have special privileges.
-On large hypocenter systems installation is usually impossible without a long string of meetings and correspondence with system managers.
+On large high performance (HPC) systems installation is usually impossible without a long string of meetings and correspondence with system managers.
 For this reason MsPASS uses modern container technology to simplify installation.
 That allows you